MicrosoftDocs/microsoft-style-guide/styleguide/punctuation/formatting-punctuation.md

 In instructions
-that reference elements such as commands, options, keywords, placeholders, hyperlinks, pop-up text, and user input:
+that reference elements such as commands, options, keywords, placeholders, links, pop-up text, and user input:

   - If the punctuation